9thCore/SCPlus/README.md

  Plugin for [Plague Inc. Evolved](https://www.ndemiccreations.com/en/25-plague-inc-evolved)'s Scenario Creator that unlocks more functionality in the UI, intended for advanced use.
  Most patches are used in events: that is, to say, some general knowledge of events is required in order to truly leverage the mod.

- All features are compatible with (at least) the latest, unmodded build of Plague Inc. Evolved (PC).
-I cannot guarantee full support on mobile builds.
+ All features are compatible with the latest, unmodded build of Plague Inc. Evolved (PC).
+Full support for console builds *is not guaranteed*, and mobile is *declared unsupported*.
+ Nothing stops a mobile client from downloading and playing the scenario, but using *anything* added in SCPlus is probably not going to work as expected.
+ (Tested on an unmodded, real mobile client)

  If bugs which cannot be reproduced without the mod crop up, please do post them in [issues](https://github.com/9thCore/SCPlus/issues)!